codewithmichael/babel-browser-harness/README.md

 In other words, it's a quick and easy way to spin up an ES6+ sandbox without worrying about Webpack, Browserify, Gulp, Grunt, etc.

-You don't even need a web server!
+**You don't even need a web server!**

-This makes it ideal for on-the-go prototyping, where you often can't transpile (Android, iOS), and lets you jump right into working with new technologies without investing precious time on system configuration.
+This makes it ideal for on-the-go prototyping, where you often can't transpile (iOS, Android), and lets you jump right into working with new technologies without investing precious time on system configuration.

 ***Example***